ThibaultPhilips-r0663615/guides-api/README.md

 ### Firebase init

 Firebase has an in-depth [explanation](https://firebase.google.com/docs/functions/get-started) of how to set up a Firebase project.
-We advise you to go through the necessary steps before you go further.
+I advise you to go through the necessary steps before you go any further.
 See below for a more abstract TODO list:

 - Go to the before created parent folder

-- open a terminal to your liking[^2].
+- Open a terminal of your liking[^2].
-[^2]: We advise you to use git bash (and navigate to the before created parent folder).
+[^2]: e.g. you could use git bash (and navigate to the before created parent folder).
 For those who use visual studio code, you can use the build in terminal.

-- Run the following command, this will install Firebase-tools on a global level across all projects[^3].
+- Run the following command, this will install Firebase-tools on a global level across all npm projects[^3].
  > npm install -g firebase-tools

-- After finishing that, login and authenticate the Firebase tools by running the following command[^3].
+- After finishing the previous step, login and authenticate the Firebase tools by running the following command and providing your google account details[^3].
  > firebase login

 - Next, install the Firebase functions service by running the following command[^3].